 firstname.lastname@example.org another year of great work: Zena has been great, in Kew Spice, Ray wrote his autobiography, 'Learning My Lines' and we are looking at how he inspires generations ...he has known Liam from Oasis, John Lennon, been in winning film at Cannes, On The Razzle at the National, and writes of Andrew Oldham offering him a record contract although latter was eaten by sharks! innovative outreach, working at Chelsea, Restart Lives and Clapham, doing workshops which enable young people to explore

-While working on a story about Grassmarket Project the theatre company that has often been noted as the inspiration for a theatre ensembles of the marginal in Paris, and Berlin 'the Ratten007', who who won an 'Academy of Arts Award (they still tour internationally with People's Stage, Volksbuehne)
+As a student I worked on a story about Grassmarket Project the theatre company that has often been noted as the inspiration for theatre ensembles of the marginal in Paris, and Berlin 'the Ratten007', who who won an 'Academy of Arts Award (they still tour internationally with People's Stage, Volksbuehne)

-Jeremy encouraged collecting poetry from some of those participating
+we encouraged collecting poetry from some of those participating,

 as it seems a last resort for people without resources to express what they feel.